 Some of our "interesting" Grisenthwaites are also mentioned in The Grisenthwaite Name Through Time.

-Several families have been found in Cumberland at Castle Sowerby in the 16th century in Manorial Court documents and Wills and were centred around the How Bound district.
+Several families have been found in Cumberland at Castle Sowerby in the early 16th century in Manorial Court documents and Wills and were centred around the How Bound district.
 By the mid-18th century one male had moved to Liverpool and so the start of the Lancashire branch of the Grisenthwaites.
 One male also moved to Grantham, Lincs at this time.
 A number of Grisenthwaite families also moved to the nearest town of Penrith, Cumberland in the 18th century, their farming traditions left behind and became stone masons and builders.
 By the 19th century there were Grisenthwaites in different counties in England and Scotland and also several emigrations.